Skip to content

 └── What you can do: MCP tool list + key reminders (see cccc_help)

-MCP Tools (authoritative playbook + execution interface)
+MCP Tools (protocol + execution interface)

 └── cccc_message_send / cccc_message_reply: Send/reply